Brees connects with those who helped set NFL passing record

 Smith said Brees’ gesture “shows what kind of guy he is, and you want to be around somebody like that, who shows appreciation.”

-The package in which the ball was contained included a typed letter signed by Brees.
+The package with ball included a typed letter signed by Brees.
 Receivers, linemen, coaches and other “contributors” each got different variations of the letter, depending on the nature of their roles in the record.

 The balls sent to retired players included the number of passes they caught from Brees and the total yardage of those catches.
-For example, the ball sent to Saints career receiving leader Marques Colston specifically recognized his receptions of 705 Brees passes for 9,709 yards.
+For example, the ball sent to Saints career receiving leader Marques Colston specifically recognized his 705 receptions for 9,709 yards.

-For current players, Brees did not include such stats, which have continued to grow since Manning’s old mark was eclipsed.
+For current players, Brees didn’t include such stats, which grown since Manning’s old mark was eclipsed in October.

-Brees said he was gratified by text messages he’d received from recipients.
+Brees said he was gratified by text messages he’d received.
 Brandin Cooks sent him a video from the locker room at the headquarters of the former Saints receiver’s current team, the Los Angeles Rams.

 Former Chargers fullback Fred McCrary sent a video of himself holding his ball in a barber shop, boisterously bragging that he’s “famous today.”